Skip to Content

 What You Can Expect

-Participants will spend a few hours working alongside Zoo staff and local wildlife-saving partners on projects that help create wildlife-friendly spaces, such as:
+Participants will spend a few hours working alongside Zoo staff and local wildlife-saving partners on projects both at the Zoo and in our community that help create wildlife-friendly spaces, such as:

 • Planting native plants that provide food and shelter for wildlife